It’s amazing how food holds the identical symbol of home that can make you fully happy with its presence.

 “Standard for all restaurants offering Pho”

-This restaurant offers very affordable yet the most authentic Vietnamese foods in Baguio because the owner is Vietnamese.
+This restaurant offers very affordably yet the most authentic Vietnamese foods in Baguio because the owner is Vietnamese.
 You’ll surely love this place especially if you love greens and noodles.

 This place has very limited seats but it is cozy and accessible, and the service is fast with friendly staff.